 - The fact that testicular cancer has become one of the most curable solid tumors has allowed scientists and oncologists to study this disease and use it to help develop new and better chemotherapeutic agents in the treatment of all types of cancer.

-- With the development of tumor markers, better surgical techniques, new medications and chemotherapeutic agents, and better radiological tools, the five-year survival rate is over 95%.
+- With the development of tumor markers, better surgical techniques, new medications, chemotherapeutic agents, and better radiological tools, the five-year survival rate is over 95%.

 As with any other cancer, the lower the stage the better the prognosis.
-With this month being testicular cancer awareness month, all parents should explain to their sons how to examine their testicles and be vigilant for any changes that might occur and seem abnormal.
+During Testicular Cancer Awareness Month, all parents should explain to their sons how to examine their testicles and be vigilant for any changes that might occur and seem abnormal.
 There is plenty of information available for how a young adult should examine himself, and this should be encouraged at a young age.
 That will help find this disease had an earlier stage and help give the individual man the best prognosis possible.

-If you would like to speak to one of our expert urologists about testicular cancer, give us a call at 888-503-1842 to schedule an appointment today.
+If you would like to speak to one of our expert urologists, schedule an appointment online today.